TheFixerDevelopment/SkyblockPE/README.md

 ## FOR DEVELOPERS

-You can change SkyBlockCommands.php here: https://github.com/TheFixerDevelopment/SkyblockPE/blob/patch-1/src/SkyBlock/command/SkyBlockCommand.php
+You can change SkyBlockCommand.php here: https://github.com/TheFixerDevelopment/SkyblockPE/blob/patch-1/src/SkyBlock/command/SkyBlockCommand.php
 On line 528, where the message comes in, saying an actual message.
 Change it to your liking.
 But do not change anything else, unless you're a professional coder, and want to change a few things.